zeek/try-zeek/manager/static/examples/basics/event/readme.markdown

 * The next handler for the same event sets the priority to 10.
 This handler will print the string "myevent" and the current values of the variables `s` and `n`.
-* Next we see the already familiar `bro_init` event that is executed once when Bro starts.
+* Next we see the already familiar `bro_init` event that is executed once when Zeek starts.
 It schedules the event twice.
-The first execution is a 'a soon as possible" schedule, the `schedule 5 sec {}` executes either in 5 seconds or upon Bro shutting down, whichever happens first.
+The first execution is a 'a soon as possible" schedule, the `schedule 5 sec {}` executes either in 5 seconds or upon Zeek shutting down, whichever happens first.

 Run the code and follow the order in which the events are executed.